 Provide sufficient exercise

-Amid a normal pregnancy, short walks, moderate exercise, and brief times of play time can keep her active and healthy.
-It is not prescribed to allow strenuous exercise or an excessive amount of rest amid this period.
+Amid a normal pregnancy, short walks, moderate exercise, and brief times of playtime can keep her active and healthy.
+It is not prescribed to allow strenuous exercise or an excessive amount of rest during this period.
 Make sure to give your Pomeranian some extra love, attention, care, and regard amid this time.
 Walking is the best exercise for pregnant puppies.
 It is important that she doesn’t end up overweight amid her pregnancy and because of her touchy condition, walking is the best way to keep her fit as a fiddle for conveyance.

 Regular temperature monitoring

 A healthy pregnancy for a puppy will last somewhere in the range of sixty and sixty-four days.
 At the point when a pooch is near labor, one should take her temperature regularly.
 In the event that it drops down between ninety-seven and ninety-nine degrees for two readings about twelve hours apart, she can be required to start giving birth inside the following twenty-four hours.
 Her labor will go in three distinct stages which will be repeated for each doggie that she gives birth to.
 The multi-week before the whelping starts, it is advisable that the mother’s temperature is taken rectally.
 The normal temperature of pregnant mutts is somewhere in the range of 100.5 and 102.5 Fahrenheit.
 However, 24 hours before the whelping procedure, anticipate that her temperature should drop by a couple of degrees.

 Provide opportunities for your dog to relieve itself

 In the initial stage of labor, the pooch will wind up fretful and anxious.
 She will separate herself from different animals as well as individuals and will be uninterested in nourishment, even treats that she usually adores.
 This is a decent time to take her out to utilize the bathroom because she may not have a chance to go again before she starts conveying the little dogs.

 Do NOT vaccinate your dog during pregnancy